-This page contains journal articles published by Center for Ethics and Humanities in the Life Sciences faculty and their collaborators over the last three years (2017-present).
+This page contains journal articles published by Center for Bioethics and Social Justice faculty and their collaborators over the last three years (2018-present).
 DOIs linked in each citation will open in a new window.
-For journal articles published prior to 2017, visit our blog, or visit our faculty webpages for selected publications and CVs.
+For journal articles published prior to 2018, visit our blog, or visit our faculty webpages for selected publications and CVs.

 Fleck LM.
 Commentary: Medical Ethics: A Distinctive Species of Ethics.
 Cambridge Quarterly of Healthcare Ethics.
 July 2020;29(3):421-425.
 DOI: 10.1017/S0963180120000158.